mohamedali0887/next-intl-scanner/README.md

 ## Configuration

-The tool can be configured using a `next-intl-scanner.config.js` or `next-intl-scanner.config.json`file in the root of the project.
+The tool can be configured using a `next-intl-scanner.config.cjs` or `next-intl-scanner.config.json`file in the root of the project.
 The configuration file should export an object with the following properties:

 ```javascript